HardenedSteel/I2P.cfg/README.md

 ### Installation
 1. Download [Mullvad Browser](https://mullvad.net/en/download/browser/) and extract the files.
-2. You have to launch browser once.
+2. Launch the browser once.
 If you used the browser before you can skip this step.
 3. Download [autoconfig.js](https://github.com/HardenedSteel/I2P.cfg/blob/main/autoconfig.js) and put it in `/Browser/defaults/pref`
 4. Download [I2P.cfg](https://github.com/HardenedSteel/I2P.cfg/blob/main/I2P.cfg) and put it in `/Data/xxxxxxxx.profilename`
+5. Restart the browser if it is open.